 This trip cured me of my fear of organized group tours – gathering around at dinner, sharing our experiences really made the trip more fun.
 Although I will likely never meet any of my travelling companions again, I like to think, that even as I write this, a high power executive in Amsterdam, a newly wed couple in Germany, or a retired guy in the US might be remembering that same moment when the dolphins joined us on our tour.
 The ghost of morpho-lady has been dispatched.

 This Travel Journal submitted by Janet Gallin details her Mary Anne Galapagos cruise with AdventureSmith Explorations.
-Read all Galapagos Cruise Reviews and worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+Contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875